 Our best piece of advice for any visitor, get your tickets in advance.
 Tour groups fill up fast during the summer months.
 Whether you choose the Upper or Lower Falls, book well in advance.
 Several months should be enough time, but we also suggest booking the year before your visit.

 We had to put Lower Antelope Canyon on here because at Dixie Ellis we specialize in Lower Antelope Canyon tours.
 Our professional staff is passionate about giving you the best tour of the Lower Canyon.
 We prioritize the safety of our tour groups to ensure you have a great adventure.

 Our company offers several different tour options for Antelope Canyon.
 We have our regular Lower Antelope Canyon tours but we also have kayaking tours.
 These kayaking tours allow you to kayak from Lake Powell into Antelope Canyon.

 Lake Powell is a manmade lake that is nestled between Southern Utah and Northern Arizona.
 It is a reservoir that intersects the Colorado River and San Juan River.
 It is a great place to stay to go boating or enjoy the water sport of your choice.
-A fun, popular choice for lodging is boat houses that you are able to rent.
+A fun, popular choice for lodging is boathouses that are available to rent.
 This is a great place to visit if you want to relax and enjoy some water.